 - The National Park Authority does not own or manage any public open space, sport or recreational facilities in the National Park.
-This responsibility typically rests with the local town and parish councils in the National Park and therefore contributions received towards open space provision are made available for the relevant town or parish council to draw down on and spend on open space projects in the locality of the new development. - 2.4 For developer contributions towards affordable housing, it is necessary to build up a pot of pooled contributions to enable the delivery of off-site affordable housing.
-Affordable housing contributions have previously been spent on the delivery of two affordable dwellings for local people at Bransgore. - 2.5 Table 2 confirms that the level of developer contributions held by the National Park Authority as at 31 March 2019 stood at a little under £700,000.
-Of the total contributions held at the start of the Infrastructure Funding Statement reporting period, it is also important to note that the habitat mitigation contributions for the Solent coast and New Forest habitats were earmarked for specific projects in 2019 2020 and beyond.
-Both the New Forest and Solent mitigation schemes have published strategies in place setting out future spending priorities.
+This responsibility typically rests with the local town and parish councils in the National Park and therefore contributions received towards open space provision are made available for the relevant town or parish council to draw down on and spend on open space projects in the locality of the new development. - 2.4 For developer contributions towards affordable housing, it is necessary to build up a fund of pooled contributions to enable the delivery of off-site affordable housing.
+Affordable housing contributions have previously been spent on the delivery of two affordable dwellings for local people at Bransgore. - 2.5 Table 2 confirms that the total of developer contributions held by the National Park Authority as at 31 March 2020 stood at just under £700,000.
+Of the total contributions held at the start of the Infrastructure Funding Statement reporting period, it is also important to note that the habitat mitigation contributions for the Solent coast and New Forest habitats were earmarked for specific projects.
+Both the New Forest and Solent mitigation schemes have published strategies setting out future spending priorities.
 The Solent contributions are pooled from development across the sub-region to fund the implementation of the Bird Aware Solent Mitigation Strategy, which is subject to separate annual reporting.
-The implementation of mitigation measures funded by the financial contributions towards the New Forest Habitat Mitigation Scheme is overseen by a Steering Group that meets annually to agree priorities for the following year.
+The implementation of mitigation measures funded by the financial contributions towards the New Forest Habitat Mitigation Scheme (2020) is overseen by a Steering Group that meets annually to agree priorities for the following year.

-3. Section 106 contributions received in 2019 - 2020
+3. Section 106 contributions received in 2020 - 2021

-Table 3 - Contributions received in 2019 - 2020
+Table 3 - Contributions received in 2020 - 2021

-Infrastructure / measure Contributions received in 2019 - 2020
+Infrastructure / measure Contributions received in 2020 - 2021

-Affordable Housing £41,280
+Affordable Housing £27,829

-New Forest SPA Habitat Mitigation £46,637
+New Forest SPA Habitat Mitigation £39,882

-Solent SPA Habitat Mitigation £7,168
+Solent SPA Habitat Mitigation £16,055

-Transport £2,904
+Transport £30,748

-Public open space, sport & recreation £3,505
+Public open space, sport & recreation £49,072

+TOTAL £163,586